 Our Series C Preferred Stock contains triggering events which would, among other things, require redemption (i) in cash, at the greater of (a) 120% of the stated value of \$1 or (b) the product of (I) the variable weighted average price of our common stock on the trading day immediately preceding the date of the triggering event and (II) the stated value divided by the then conversion price or (ii) in shares of our common stock, equal to a number of shares equal to the amount set forth in (i) above divided by 75%.
-As of June 30, 2021, the aggregate stated value of our Series C Preferred Stock was \$105.
+As of December 31, 2022, the aggregate stated value of our Series C Preferred Stock was \$105.
 The triggering events include our being subject to a judgment of greater than \$100 or our initiation of bankruptcy proceedings.
-If any of the triggering events contained in our Series C Preferred Stock occur, the holders of our Series C Preferred Stock, at a rate equal to the lesser of 18% per annum or the maximum rate permitted by applicable law.
+If any of the triggering events contained in our Series C Preferred Stock occur, the holders of our Series C Preferred Stock may demand redemption, an obligation we may not have the ability to meet at the time of such demand.
+We will be required to pay interest on any amounts remaining unpaid after the required redemption of our Series C Preferred Stock, at a rate equal to the lesser of 18% per annum or the maximum rate permitted by applicable law.